Bahadurgarh Fort: Design and architecture

 The fort is built in an area of about 21 sq kilometers in a circular shape surrounded by two ramparts and moat.
-The fort was built in 1658 and later renovated between 1837 and 1845 in the cost of around ₹ 100,000 at that time.
+The fort was built in 1658 and later renovated between 1837 and 1845 under Maharaja Karam Singh at the cost of around 100,000 rupees.
+The Patiala ruler also constructed Gurdwara Sri Patshahi Nauvin Sahib Qila Bahadurgarh (portions of which remain original).
+The site was never used as a royal residence.
+A tunnel connects the fort to Qila Mubarak, located thirty-five kilometres away in Patiala.